-Have you ever done an assignment with all your might, only to find it destroyed or lost the day of submission?
+Have you ever done an assignment with all your might, only to find it destroyed or lost on the day of submission?
 The pain you feel is very similar to when you lose or misplace documents during travel.
 They might be business files, personal projects (for artists and other creatives) or even travel essentials such as passports.
 Losing your documents amid travel can cause you a lot of turmoil and distress.
 Here are some ways to secure documents while on the road.

 1. Make Copies